 Aim: The aim of this course is to improve the participants’ chances of publishing the results of their research in international peer-reviewed scientific journals.

 Learning outcomes: After the course, the participants should:

 - Have a basic knowledge of all aspects of the publication process

 Altogether, this will increase the participants’ chances of publishing their scientific work.

 Content: The course will focus on improving the participants’ draft manuscripts (see “Criteria for participation”).
 These drafts will be discussed in detail during workshop sessions (groups of 4 participants).
 On each of the three days, there will be two inspirational lectures given by the faculty or invited guests – one in the morning and one in the afternoon.
 Some of the themes of the lectures will be as follows: “Ethical aspects of publishing”, “Writing good cover letters, abstracts and appeals”, “Choosing a target journal”, “How to peer-review manuscripts”, and “Nurture your publications”.

 Between the course days, the participants must work on their draft manuscripts and review three of the other participants’ manuscripts, providing written feedback.

-Instructors: Professor Søren Dinesen Østergaard, MD, PhD, Department of Clinical Medicine, Aarhus University.
-Professor Gregers Wegener, MD, PhD, DMSc, Department of Clinical Medicine, Aarhus University.
+Instructors: Søren Dinesen Østergaard, MD, PhD, Associate Professor, Department of Clinical Medicine, Aarhus University.
+Gregers Wegener, MD, PhD, DMSc, Professor, Department of Clinical Medicine, Aarhus University.

 Participation in the course is without cost for: